Architecture

 Section titled “Core Components”1.
 Query Engine

 Section titled “1.
-Query Engine”- Converts simple search syntax to optimized ClickHouse SQL
+Query Engine”- Converts LogchefQL to the selected datasource’s native query language

 - Manages query execution across multiple sources

-- Supports both simple search syntax and raw SQL for complex queries
+- Supports both simple search syntax and datasource-native query modes for complex queries

 2. Authentication Service